Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Introduction

 \section{Introduction}

-The unavoidable contact with enviromental or dissipative aspect of real physical systems makes it necessary to consider the physics of non-Hermitian generators of the dynamics.
-Indeed recent developments in a wide range of complex systems e.g. dissipative quantum systems \cite{berry, r1, r2, r3, r4, r5, r6, r7, r8, r9, r10, r11, r12, r13, r14, r15, r16, r17, r20, r21, r22, r23}, neural network dynamics \cite{sc},statistical mechanics of flux lines in superconductors with columnar disorder \cite{fte} classical diffusion in random media \cite{cw}, biological growth problems \cite{ns} have refocused the attention on random non-Hermitian operators and their mathematical models for their statistical behavior.
+The unavoidable contact with environmental or dissipative aspect of real physical systems makes it necessary to consider the physics of non-Hermitian generators of the dynamics.
+Indeed recent developments in a wide range of complex systems e.g. dissipative quantum systems \cite{berry, r1, r2, r3, r4, r5, r6, r7, r8, r9, r10, r11, r12, r13, r14, r15, r16, r17, r20, r21, r22, r23}, neural network dynamics and biological growth problems \cite{sc, ns, kr1, ahn, afm},statistical mechanics of flux lines in superconductors with columnar disorder \cite{fte} classical diffusion in random media \cite{cw} have refocused the attention on random non-Hermitian operators and a search for the mathematical models for their statistical properties e. g. \cite{cw, cb, psnh, ben1, ben0, ben2, most, jk, gnt, ir1, ir2, fh1, fz, fy1, fy2,gin, fy3, nh, prosen, hkku,tk,bp, gnv, swhjy, mcn, nm}.
+As the average behavior of many of the physical properties can be determined from the average spectral density of the operators, its theoretical formulation is very desirable and is the primary focus of present study.